u66u/actix-starter/README.md

 sqlx migrate run
 ```

-Download pico.min.css from https://picocss.com/docs and put it in the static folder.
+Download pico.min.css from https://picocss.com/docs and put it in the static/css folder.

+Download htmx.min.js from https://htmx.org/docs/ and put it in the static/js folder.